 On-call schedules are used to map out your coverage needs, and determine who will be notified when an incident is triggered.
 Only one user per schedule can be on-call at a time.
-Please read this article if you'd like to notify more than one user at a time.

 In a schedule with multiple layers, the lowest layer always takes precedence.
 If a user on Layer 1 and Layer 2 overlap, the user on Layer 2 will be the one on-call for the period of their overlap.
 The user on Layer 1 is 'hidden' until the overlap ends; at that point, the user on Layer 1 will be on-call again.
 The last layer, then, essentially acts as an override for all layers that it overlaps.

 You can use layers to more clearly organize shifts visually, so that you can tell at a glance what days and hours a shift covers; the 'Final Schedule' shown at the bottom calculates the person on-call at any given moment and displays this exclusively.

 It is also possible that no one is on-call during a given time period.
 If this is the case, then no incident will be created; essentially, the schedule is set to 'off' during that time, until the next person starts their on-call shift, when incidents will be created again.

 To begin, make sure that you have already invited the users that you want to include in your on-call schedule.

 Go to the Configuration menu and select Schedules.

 Click New On-Call Schedule to create a new schedule, or click on an existing on-call schedule and click Edit this Schedule.